 One of the most common questions we are asked relates to the age at which orthodontic treatment should ideally begin.
 The answer depends on the individual patient and his or her condition.
-Some orthodontic problems require waiting until full completion of growth, some are best treated once all of the adult teeth have erupted, and others if not managed very early in development can lead to serious problems later in development that may be difficult to correct.
-It is only through an initial consultation that Dr. Sperber can determine appropriate treatment timing.
+Some orthodontic problems require waiting until full completion of growth, some are best treated once all the adult teeth have erupted, and others if not managed very early in development can lead to serious problems later in development that may be difficult to correct.
+It is only through an initial consultation that Dr. Sperber and Dr. Simone can determine appropriate treatment timing.
 The American Association of Orthodontists recommends that a child’s first visit to an orthodontist take place at age seven.

 In general, we offer the following phases of orthodontic treatment: